pombredanne/dockerfiles-3/README.md

 For generation of the Dockerfiles, see the [dockerfiles](https://www.github.com/vsoch/dockerfiles) Github repository.

-## Sherlock (Cluster) Run
+## Generation

+The following steps are covered in the [generateLocal.py](https://github.com/openschemas/dockerfiles/blob/master/generateLocal.py) script provided here.
+The script does the following:

+ 1. We are interested in a subset of the data, so we choose "python applications" and thus recursively walk through the original dataset folders and remove those that don't have pip, conda, or python in the build recipe.
+ 2. We use the [schemaorg example](https://github.com/openbases/extract-dockerfile) to generate an ImageDefinition, Dataset, and SoftwareSourceCode example, one for each, along with generating a datastructure with links to each (that we can use later to create some search interface).
+ 3. To start, the Dataset example is shown on [Github pages](https://openschemas.github.io/dockerfiles/), with each table page corresponing to a catalog of images.

+## Cluster Extraction

+To extract the `ImageDefinition` we also need to run [container-diff](https://github.com/GoogleContainerTools/container-diff) on our datasets!
+We have about 60k, so this would need to be done in a cluster environment.
+Thus, once we have our subset, specifically a total of 60,827 Dockerfiles, we can extract pip packages on Sherlock.
+This means the following steps:

+### 1. Container-Diff on Sherlock

-To run on the Sherlock cluster, see the scripts [1_run_extractSherlock.py](1_run_extractSherlock) and [1_extractSherlock.py](1_extractSherlock.py).
-At the time of this running, @vsoch did two pull requests (merged into master) to add the ability to customize the cache and save output to a file.
-The release isn't yet done for this version, so in the meantime we need to install container-diff from master like so:
+To do this we use the scripts [1_run_extractSherlock.py](1_run_extractSherlock) and [1_extractSherlock.py](1_extractSherlock.py).
+When I first wanted to try this, container-diff wasn't suited for a cluster environment because 1.
+I couldn't control the cache, and it default to my home (which would fill up almost immediately and then lock me out from logging in again) and 2.
+I couldn't direct the output to file, and couldn't get a nice solution to write the results to file despite my hacky attempts.
+To solve these problems, I did two pull requests (merged into master, [1](https://github.com/GoogleContainerTools/container-diff/pull/274) and [2](https://github.com/GoogleContainerTools/container-diff/pull/279)) to add the ability to customize the cache and save output to a file.
+The release with these features hasn't yet been done yet at the time of writing of this README, so in the meantime we need to install container-diff from master like so:

 ```
 export GOPATH=/scratch/users/vsochat/SOFTWARE/GOROOT